 |Black powder coating

 Vehicles that have had this PML differential cover installed are:

 We have had great feedback from many folks with SSRs, Envoys, Canyon, Colorado, and a 2008 4.2L Saab 9-7X owner.
-Torsen 8.0 differentials are found on many other vehicles so this cover could also work on:
+This cover may also work on:

 Always check your vehicle to verify your differential and clearance before ordering.
 Vehicle configurations vary.